-As part of our work with Antibiotics Unearthed and ensuring we continue to learn and unearth antibiotics, the Society collaborated on cross-disciplinary match-funded PhD studentship with the University of East Anglia.
-(UEA) and highlights where you can find more information.
+As part of our work with Antibiotics Unearthed and ensuring we continue to learn and unearth antibiotics, the Society collaborated on cross-disciplinary match-funded PhD studentship with the University of East Anglia (UEA).
+We have also compiled a list of resources which can be downloaded.

 For further information about Antibiotics Unearthed, please contact us at firstname.lastname@example.org